YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 REPLINSTSTNDALN, REPLINSTSTNDALN Could not get exclusive access to replication instance file xxxx

-MUPIP Error: This error is issued by MUPIP REPLIC INSTANCE_CREATE if it finds that the replication instance file it is attempting to create already exists and is being used (the journal pool for that instance exists) by YottaDB/GT.M and/or MUPIP process(es).
+MUPIP Error: This error is issued by MUPIP REPLIC INSTANCE_CREATE if it finds that the replication instance file it is attempting to create already exists and is being used (the journal pool for that instance exists) by YottaDB and/or MUPIP process(es).

-Action: Shutdown all YottaDB/GT.M and/or MUPIP processes that are using the replication instance file and reissue the command.
-If it fails even though you know for sure there is no other YottaDB/GT.M or MUPIP process accessing the replication instance file, delete the instance file and reissue the command.
+Action: Shutdown all YottaDB and/or MUPIP processes that are using the replication instance file and reissue the command.
+If it fails even though you know for sure there is no other YottaDB or MUPIP process accessing the replication instance file, delete the instance file and reissue the command.

 -------------------
 REPLINSTUNDEF